 - Darker and Edgier: Like the other White Fox shows, it was originally advertised and began as an ordinary fantasy anime with magic and a sweet main character, but as the narrative progressed, the story became more and more serious.

-- Dark Fantasy: Ready to see the genocide of witches without trial and investigation, sex slaves and more cruelty than you expected?
+- Dark Fantasy: The series contains genocide of witches without trial and investigation, sex slaves and other cruelty.